 Welcome!
-You are taking a great step toward realizing the potential of blockchain cryptocurrency in its most environmentally friendly manifestation.
+You are taking an extraordinary step toward realizing the potential of blockchain cryptocurrency in its most environmentally friendly manifestation.
 To set up your first wallet, visit the Burstcoin new user guide.
 We will give you some important points about security and direct you to the latest Burstcoin wallet software.

 A great deal of technical knowledge is not required to use the Burstcoin network’s collection of highly developed open source software.
 The definitive collection, including wallet software, is located in the Burstcoin Software Library.